-Companion bills to legalize medical cannabis introduced in South Carolina.
+Companion bills to legalize medical cannabis introduced in South Carolina, as we went to print.

 Senator Tom Davis and Representative Peter McCoy held a press conference to formally announce the companions bills that will be filed simultaneously in the state's House and Senate.